 Hong Kong is one of the most unique cities in the world with the incredible, city metropolis meeting the jungle and mountains.
 The best way to see the contrast between the city and the jungle and to enjoy an epic fly-over view of the city is with a Hong Kong helicopter tour.
-I did the heli-tour and in this blog post I will share with you my photos and also my tips for time of day to fly, how to shoot photos and give my review of the flight.
+I did the helicopter-tour and in this blog post, I will share with you my photos and also my tips for time of day to fly, how to shoot photos and give my review of the flight.

 HOW TO BOOK THE HONG KONG HELICOPTER TOUR

 In Hong Kong, there is just one main company flying the helicopter tours so it makes it an easy choice when deciding who to fly with.
 The company is called HeliServices and operates from the top-floor and helipad of the Peninsula Hotel, which is one of the fanciest hotels in Hong Kong.

 You will need to book in advance, which you can do online through Klook, which is actually the cheapest way to book your helicopter flight.
 The price for one person on a group flight for 18-minutes is $2750 HDK ($350 USD).
 This isn’t the cheapest heli-flight price in the world but Hong Kong is an expensive city so it’s on par with the city prices.
 The private tour is ridiculously priced at more than $4000 USD.

 - You will be part of a group flight.
 The helicopter seats six people so there are 4 window seats and two middle seats.
 You can still see out of the windows but the view is much better from the window seat.
 Luckily for us, there were only four on our flight so everyone had a window.

 - Because it is a group tour, you cannot pick the exact time you want to leave.
 I asked for a sunset flight but they told me the group tours leave at 2:30 pm and if I wanted the sunset time slot I would need to book the private tour.
 The lighting and views would be better at sunset probably but it was still great at 2:30 pm.